kpath/Vagrant-CRS-AWS/README.md

 ## About

 This project gives you a quick and easy way to stand up an ATG CRS 11.1 server on Amazon AWS.
 This is good for demos and just for playing around with a running instance.
-If you have a laptop that can run the ATG CRS locally, you can use the [Turnkey project](https://github.com/grahammather/ATG-CRS-Turnkey) instead.
+If you have a laptop that can run the ATG CRS locally, you can use the [Vagrant-CRS project](https://github.com/kpath/Vagrant-CRS) instead.

 ## Assumptions